argilla-io/argilla/docs/_source/_common/snippets/training/token-classification/autotrain.md

 ---
 title: AutoTrain (no-code)
-description: Use Argilla Datasets and Hugging Face AutoTrain with just a few clicks, empowering you to train NLP models easily without writing a single line of code.
+description: Use Argilla, Datasets and Hugging Face AutoTrain with just a few clicks, empowering you to train NLP models easily without writing a single line of code.
 links:
   - linkText: Tutorial
     linkLink: https://www.argilla.io/blog/argilla-meets-autotrain/